hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Consider the  HTTP `204` error code, which represents "No data."
 A HAPI server is allowed to return this code when no data was present over the time range indicated, but (per HTTP rules) it must only do so in cases where the HTTP body truly contains no data.
 A HAPI header would count as HTTP data, so the HTTP 204 code can only be sent by a server when the clients requested CSV or binary data with no header.
 Here is a sample HTTP response for this case:

 ```
-HTTP/1.1 204 OK - no content; HAPI 1201: OK - no data for time range
+HTTP/1.1 204 OK - no data for time range
 ```
+(Note: it may be difficult to change a server's response code message, so this is optional.)

 Regardless of whether the server uses a more specific HTTP code, the HAPI code embedded in the HTTP message must properly indicate the HAPI status.